MicrosoftDocs/win32/desktop-src/Msi/msilogfilelocation.md

-﻿---
+---
-Description: 'The value of the MsiLogFileLocation property is set to the full path of the log file, when logging is enabled.' ms.assetid: '2d4c72ec-05d7-4a03-b58a-3c1a567b16c1'
+Description: The value of the MsiLogFileLocation property is set to the full path of the log file, when logging is enabled. ms.assetid: 2d4c72ec-05d7-4a03-b58a-3c1a567b16c1
 title: MsiLogFileLocation property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiLogFileLocation property